bal-sm/repo-for-learning/systems/programming/python_django/_by/Very_Academy/Pytest_Mastery_with_Django/Video_2/README.md

 ## What are Pytest fixtures?

 - Fixtures are functions
+  - To get things from database/Python objects
+  - etc.
 - Run before/after each test function to which the fixture is applied.

 ## ...